Pink Panthers

 The Pink Panthers are an international jewel thief network responsible for a number of robberies and thefts described as some of the most audacious in the history of organized crime.
 The organization has roughly 800 core members, many of whom are ex-soldiers with extensive military and paramilitary backgrounds.
 Both women and men play an equal part in the structure of the organization.
-The organization's membership mostly consists of Serbian, Montenegrin and other former Yugoslavian state citizens, believed to be remnants of the Bosnian War who have made criminal use of their militaristic skills.
+The organization's membership mostly consists of Serbian and Montenegrin citizens, who are believed to be Bosnian War veterans making use of their military experience for criminal activity.
 The organization was named by Interpol after The Pink Panther series of crime comedy films.

 The Pink Panthers are responsible for what have been termed some of the most "glamorous" heists in history, with one criminologist even describing their crimes as "artistry".
 They have operated in numerous countries and on several continents, and include Japan's most successful robbery amongst their thefts.
 A film documentary based upon their thefts, Smash & Grab, was released on 2 July 2013.

-Some law enforcement agencies suspect that the group is responsible for over US$500 million in robberies of gold and diamonds from the United Arab Emirates, Switzerland, Japan, France, Liechtenstein, Germany, United States of America, Luxembourg, Cyprus, Spain, Monaco, Austria, Australia, the Netherlands, Portugal, and Belgium.
-Law enforcement authorities suspect their involvement in the heist of the jewellery store Harry Winston in Paris on 9 December 2008.
-The thieves escaped with more than €80 million worth of jewellery.